nikovacevic/bubble/docs/MODEL.md

 _Note: see [pkg/bubble](https://github.com/nikovacevic/bubble/tree/master/pkg/bubble) for implementations of domain types._

 #### Auth
-Authenticate users using magic links.
+Authenticate accounts using magic links.
 Respond to token-based authentication with

 Request a magic link sent to the given
 ```